Caring, Cost-effective Women’s Health

 The OB/GYN Center has been serving women in the Greenville community for 40 years.
-The practice is operated at a single site and provides prenatal care for more than 2,800 pregnant women annually, which makes it the single largest provider of prenatal care in South Carolina.
+The practice is operated at a single site and provides prenatal care for more than 2,800 pregnant women each year.
 The Center also offers primary care gynecology services to women.

-Prenatal care for low-risk women is provided by five nurse practitioners and two certified nurse-midwives.
-High-risk patients are seen by resident physicians under the supervision of maternal-fetal medicine attending faculty.
-The Center has facilities on-site for laboratory testing, antenatal testing with non-stress test and limited ultrasound studies.
-Women requiring diagnostic prenatal ultrasound services are referred to the Maternal-Fetal Medicine practice.
-There is a full-time clinical nutrition specialist who provides diabetic education to our large population of patients with gestational diabetes.
+Prenatal care for low-risk women is provided by five nurse practitioners and two certified nurse midwives.
+High-risk patients are seen by resident physicians under the supervision of maternal-fetal medicine doctors.
+The Center has facilities on-site for lab testing and limited ultrasound studies.
+Women who need diagnostic prenatal ultrasound services are referred to the Maternal-Fetal Medicine practice.
+A full-time clinical nutrition specialist provides diabetic education to patients with gestational diabetes.
 Telephone triage is available to patients 24 hours a day.

-In addition to the prenatal care services, enrollment counselors for both South Carolina Medicaid and the WIC Program (Special Supplemental Nutrition Program for Women, Infants, and Children) are available on-site.
-Case management services are provided by three social workers, one of whom has a special interest in pregnant teenagers.
-There are also two full-time Spanish translators.
+In addition to prenatal care services, enrollment counselors for both South Carolina Medicaid and the WIC Program (Special Supplemental Nutrition Program for Women, Infants, and Children) are available on-site.
+Case management services are provided by three social workers, one of whom specializes in working with pregnant teens.
+There also are two full-time Spanish translators.

 Having a Baby?
 Congratulations!

-At Greer OB/GYN, we know that pregnancy and birth are key events in the life of any family.
-That’s why our providers and staff consider it a privilege to be part of your birthing experience.
-That’s also why we strive to provide you with high-quality care in a comfortable, nurturing environment.
+At the OB/GYN Center, we know that pregnancy and birth are key events in the life of any family.
+That’s why our providers and staff consider it a privilege to be part of your pregnancy experience.
+We strive to provide you with high-quality care in a comfortable, nurturing environment.